Jiang Wei: Alternative account from the Chronicles of Huayang

 The Chronicles of Huayang recorded that Jiang Wei was only pretending to cooperate with Zhong Hui.
 He first instigated Zhong Hui to execute the Wei officers who were unwilling to join the rebellion, and then sought to find an opportunity to assassinate Zhong Hui.
 He would then lead the Shu people to kill all the Wei soldiers and restore their state.
 He also wrote a secret letter to Liu Shan as follows:

 "I hope that Your Majesty can temporarily endure humiliation over the next few days.
 I am planning to overturn the situation and restore our state in the same way the Sun and Moon transition from darkness to brightness."

 Family and descendants

 Jiang Wei's father, Jiang Jiong (姜冏), served as a military officer in Tianshui Commandery and lost his life while suppressing a rebellion by the Qiang and other non-Han Chinese tribes.

-Although Jiang Wei's biography in the Sanguozhi recorded that he lost contact with his mother after defecting to Shu, the Zaji (雜記) recorded that after he later received a letter from his mother asking him to return home.
+Although Jiang Wei's biography in the Sanguozhi records that he lost contact with his mother after defecting to Shu, the Zaji (雜記) states that he later received a letter from her asking him to return home.
 He wrote a reply as follows:

 "One mu of land is nothing compared to a hundred qing of fertile farmland.
 When one's ambition lies far away, he will not want to return home."

-A genealogy book titled Da Tang Chi Xiulie Shan Siyue Tianshuijun Jiang Xing Gu Pu Zong Shixi (大唐敕修烈山四岳天水郡姜姓古譜總世系), dating from the Tang dynasty, recorded that Jiang Wei's wife was a certain Lady Liu (柳氏).

 The Tang dynasty general Jiang Baoyi (姜寶誼) and chancellor Jiang Ke (姜恪) were descendants of Jiang Wei according to the table of chancellors' family trees in the New Book of Tang.